Should Athletes Use CBD?

 Cannabidiol or CBD is a non-psychoactive compound found in the cannabis plant.
 Many athletes use CBD to give them an edge.
 But until recently, it was unclear whether athletes should or could use CBD.

 But in 2017, the World Health Organization came to the decision that “CBD does not appear to have abuse potential or cause harm.”
 And in 2018, the World Anti-Doping Agency (WADA) stopped prohibiting CBD.

 In 2020, the NFL reached a new collective bargaining agreement that players will no longer be suspended for testing positive for marijuana.
 And even in the conservative world of professional golf, players are becoming increasingly vocal about how they are using CBD to recover after competing.

 It seems many athletes feel CBD can give them an edge.
 If you are an athlete or an active adult, you might wonder if CBD can benefit you.
 Does CBD help athletes recover or improve athletic performance?

-To answer this question, researchers at the University of Sidney, School of Psychology published a narrative review in July of 2020, assessing all of the presently available evidence on how CBD could potentially impact sports performance.
+To answer this question, researchers at the University of Sidney, School of Psychology published a narrative review in July of 2020, assessing all of the presently available evidence on how CBD could potentially impact an athlete’s performance.

-Due to federal prohibition on cannabis, there is not much scientifically rigorous research on cannabis or CBD, and no studies directly examining how CBD impacts sport performance.
+Due to federal prohibition on cannabis, there is not much scientifically rigorous research on cannabis or CBD, and no studies directly examining how CBD impacts an athlete’s performance.

-Their review focused on twelve areas of research where CBD could have an impact on athletic performance or recovery: exercise-induced muscle damage, concussions, pain, exercise-induced gastrointestinal damage, bone health, cardiovascular and metabolic function, thermoregulation, dietary intake and feeding, illness and infection, sports-related anxiety, sleep, and cognitive or psychomotor function.
+Their review focused on twelve areas of research where CBD could have an impact on an athlete’s performance or recovery: exercise-induced muscle damage, concussions, pain, exercise-induced gastrointestinal damage, bone health, cardiovascular and metabolic function, thermoregulation, dietary intake and feeding, illness and infection, sports-related anxiety, sleep, and cognitive or psychomotor function.